shawnfanAkz/cbaicoin/doc/cicoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `CI AI COIN.conf` and it is located in the CI AI COIN data directory, but both the CI AI COIN data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `CB AI COIN.conf` and it is located in the CB AI COIN data directory, but both the CB AI COIN data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `CI AI COIN.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `CB AI COIN.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\CI AI COIN\` | `C:\Users\username\AppData\Roaming\CI AI COIN\CI AI COIN.conf`
+Windows | `%APPDATA%\CB AI COIN\` | `C:\Users\username\AppData\Roaming\CB AI COIN\CB AI COIN.conf`
-Linux | `$HOME/.CI AI COIN/` | `/home/username/.CI AI COIN/CI AI COIN.conf`
+Linux | `$HOME/.CB AI COIN/` | `/home/username/.CB AI COIN/CB AI COIN.conf`
-macOS | `$HOME/Library/Application Support/CI AI COIN/` | `/Users/username/Library/Application Support/CI AI COIN/CI AI COIN.conf`
+macOS | `$HOME/Library/Application Support/CB AI COIN/` | `/Users/username/Library/Application Support/CB AI COIN/CB AI COIN.conf`

-You can find an example CI AI COIN.conf file in [share/examples/CI AI COIN.conf](../share/examples/CI AI COIN.conf).
+You can find an example CB AI COIN.conf file in [share/examples/CB AI COIN.conf](../share/examples/CB AI COIN.conf).